 Beyond Dipkarpaz there’s a real feeling that you’re approaching the edge of the world.
-This is a land of wild donkeys, open country, isolated beaches and wild geological formations.
+This is a land of roaming donkeys, open country, isolated beaches and wild geological formations.
 Along the north coast are the ruins of Aphendrika, one of the largest cities of Ptolemaic Cyprus, marked now only by the ruins of three later churches – Panagia Chrysiotissa, Agios Georgios and Panagia Asomatos.
-Along the south coast is one of the finest beaches on the island – Nangomi, or Golden Sands Beach.
+Along the south coast (turn right at the mosque in Dipkarpaz) a good-quality highway turns, after about 5km, into a rough and bumpy road and remains so for the 17km to Apostolos Andreas monastery, which is amply signposted.
+Look out for herds of sheep and goats, and for the famously importunate wild donkeys.
+Side roads strike off to the right, giving access to several south coast beaches, including one of the finest in Cyprus – Nangomi, or Golden Sands Beach.
 Backed by substantial dunes, the beach is some 6km long, with a hill at the end of the western promontory, and consists of fine sand and shallow pellucid water, with access down several paths at different points from the road.
 Besides being a fine bathing beach, Nangomi is also a sea turtle nesting site where the security of the eggs are ensured by particularly aggressive sand flies.
 It is also, as is the whole tip of the peninsula, a protected area.

 Apostolos Andreas Monastery